 I feel closest to my friends when they tell me they can't do something because of money.
-Recently, while discussing flights and accommodations for a cross-country group trip, one friend admitted that she was waiting longer to buy her tickets because prices at the moment weren't ideal.
+For example, when discussing flights and accommodations for a cross-country group trip a while back, one friend admitted that she was waiting longer to buy her tickets because prices at the moment weren't ideal.
 Another friend approved the Airbnb selections I made precisely because they fit into the budget she had allocated for the trip.

 Have a financial reason for not being able to do spend money at all or all at one time?
 Tell me!
 Being real about money is music to my ears.

 Knowing that they trust me enough to be honest eclipses any disappointment that we can't hang out with.
 Talking about money is hard, but I would rather a friend tell me outright they can’t afford to do something, than avoid me out of embarrassment or fear that I’ll judge them.
 I would rather they suggest another week, or even month, that feels less tight than spend an entire dinner freaking out silently when someone in the group orders another drink and then asks to split the bill evenly.

 As long as I trust that a friend's "No" or "Can't right now" isn't forever (or a passive way to phase out our friendship without explicitly saying so), I'm good.
 I promise.
 I've been there, and I'll know that I can be just as honest when my turn to beg out.